 Apply for an Extension to Teach

 An extension enables a professional leader to employ someone in a teaching position while their practising certificate or authorisation is being processed.
-An Extension to Teach may be granted to an applicant if they have a fully paid, pending application for a practising certificate with us, and if they teach in a sector where registration is compulsory.

 Who could be eligible for an extension?